EtherDream/ghost6502/README.md

 # Ghost6502

-A JavaScript 6502 simulator driven by built-in functions.
+A MOS 6502 simulator implemented by JS built-in functions, which can be used for anti-debugging.

 This project is an experiment in the article "JS Obfuscation: Mining Built-in Functions and Crafting Non-debuggable VMs".